Raghad-M461/sentiment-analysis-project/evaluation/FRAMEWORK.md

 ## Purpose

-The Sohail AI Evaluation Framework v2.0 is a reusable checklist for evaluating AI services across the complete machine learning lifecycle.
-It combines offline model evaluation with production service evaluation so that different AI projects can be assessed using consistent criteria.
+The Sohail AI Evaluation Framework v2.0 is a reusable framework for evaluating AI services across the complete machine learning lifecycle.
+It combines offline model evaluation with production service evaluation so that different AI systems can be assessed using consistent and measurable criteria.

 ---